Global vaccine alliance GAVI hopes India will resume exports in July quarter

 “In the meantime, COVAX has been aggressively following through on its strategy of diversifying its portfolio, securing over a billion additional doses in the past month alone either through direct procurements or through dose sharing.”

 SII did not immediately respond to a request for comment.
 A source close to SII said the company was focused on supplying to India for now.
-It said in May that it hoped to "start delivering to COVAX and other countries by the end of this year". read more
+It said here in May that it hoped to "start delivering to COVAX and other countries by the end of this year".

 India’s foreign ministry did not immediately respond to queries from Reuters.